 Cooking Lady's Oatmeal Pancakes

 Thank you Cooking Lady for such a delicious pancake recipe!
-These pancakes are just perfect.
+These pancakes are perfect.
 I made a batch and they were so good that I had to make a second one and freeze them so we can have a quick snack handy anytime!
-Here's her recipe.
+Here's The Cooking Lady's recipe.

 P.S: I used Ener-G egg replacer to... replace the... eggs... (brilliant wordsmith, I am) and it worked like a charm!